apache/carbondata/docs/mv-guide.md

 #### How materialized views are selected

- When a user query is submitted, during query planning phase, CarbonData will collect modular plan candidates and process the the ModularPlan based on registered summary data sets.
+ When a user query is submitted, during query planning phase, CarbonData will collect modular plan candidates and process the ModularPlan based on registered summary data sets.
 Then, materialized view for this query will be selected among the candidates.

  For the fact table **sales** and materialized view **agg_sales** created above, following queries